IAmVahidParsa/GitCheatSheet/README.md

 ### **INSPECT & COMPARE**
 Examining logs, diffs and object information.
 #### Merge Conflict
-A Conflict accures when you attempt to merge two different branches and they modified the same lines of codes and Git can not figure out which one to use.
+A Conflict occurs when you attempt to merge two different branches and they modified the same lines of codes and Git can not figure out which one to use.
-It's a very common thing and nothing to be worry about when it accures, because in most cases it can be resolved with minimum effort and comparing the codes and accept one or the other or both changes in some cases.
+It's a very common thing and nothing to be worry about when it occurs, because in most cases it can be resolved with minimum effort and comparing the codes and accept one or the other or both changes in some cases.
 if you are not sure to do at this point your best option is to use this command:
 ```
 git merge --abort